hotrodorm/hotrod/hotrod-project/docs/docs-5/README.md

 ## Modules

-The HotRod functionality is divided into five modules serving different purposes.
+The HotRod functionality is divided into modules that serve different purposes.
 From simple out-of-the-box functionality available in CRUD and LiveSQL to advanced querying capabilities provided by Nitro and query optimization with Torcs and Torcs CTP.

-These modules are:
+It includes:

 - [CRUD](./crud/README.md) &mdash; Quick and simple persistence for rapid prototyping
 - [LiveSQL](./livesql/README.md) &mdash; Flexible querying from Java
-- [Nitro](./nitro/README.md) &mdash; All the power of [Dynamic SQL](./nitro/nitro-dynamicsql.md) and Native SQL when you need it
+- [Nitro](./nitro/README.md) &mdash; All the power of [Nitro Dynamic SQL](./nitro/nitro-dynamicsql.md) and Native SQL when you need it
 - [Torcs](./torcs/README.md) &mdash; Detect slow queries at runtime and analyze them
 - [Torcs CTP](./torcs-ctp/README.md) &mdash; Generate execution plans of slow queries and visualize them in *Check The Plan*

+Last but not least the [DynamicSQL](./dynamicsql/README.md) library is used to define, implement, and execute Dynamic SQL queries, altough it's mostly used behind the scenes in the persistence layer.

 ## Examples